 Step 4: Adding Livestock and Corals

-See also What makes nitrates high in a fish tank
+See also How to lower water hardness in fish tank

 Once your tank has cycled, it’s time to start adding livestock and corals.
 Begin with hardy fish and corals that are more forgiving to changes in water conditions.
 Monitor water parameters regularly and make adjustments as necessary.
 Gradually introduce more delicate and sensitive species over time.